 Connected Vehicles Accelerator

 The Connected Vehicles Accelerator contains components to allow tracking of vehicles and trips based on the GTFS format for transit vehicles.
+Although based on a transit data model it allows tracking of any kind of vehicle moving to a defined schedule.
 It includes components for visualization of real-time moving vehicles, rules to detect delays and classify occupancy, and integration components to link all of them together.

 Further, here is a recorded webinar video about the Connected Vehicles Accelerator.